HiIamCuong/aws-fcj-workshop1/content/2-Zero-ETL/2.1-AuroraMySQLToRedshift/2.1.4-HistoryMode/_index.md

 ---

 ## Overview
-With history mode, you can configure your zero-ETL integrations to track every version (including updates and deletes) of your records in source tables, directly in Amazon Redshift.
+With **history mode**, you can configure your zero-ETL integrations to track every version (including updates and deletes) of your records in source tables, directly in **Amazon Redshift**.
 Using history mode, you can

 + Run a historical analysis,
 + Build look-back reports,